meutraa/tetris/README.md

 * Less than 500 lines of code.
 * Hard drop
 * Ghost piece
+* Standard Rotation System.
-* Various timings such as line clear delay, soft drop rate, DAS, hard drop lock delay, and new piece delay.
+* Various timings such as line clear delay, soft drop rate, DAS, lock delay, and new piece delay.
 They can be configured in the source.
 * Next piece preview.
 * Classic scoring.